momonala/quantitative_finance/README.md

 ## Current Progress

-I have performed an [exploratory analysis of stock data and tested the z-score idea.]() The results look promising enough to continue developing the idea.
+I have performed an [exploratory analysis of stock data and tested the z-score idea.](bollingerbar_analysis.ipynb) The results look promising enough to continue developing the idea.
 There are a few factors to consider, outlined below.
+Additionally I did some k-means clustering analysis on the thresholds, and built a script to scrape quandl.

-I have also built a random stock price generator to create a large, realistic dataset for validation and testing.
+I also played around with building a random stock price generator to create a large, realistic dataset for validation and testing.
 The advantage here is that we have labels for the volatility and mean drift of the stock, which will allow supervised learning later on.
 This also creates an unlimited amount of testing data.

-In terms of true data collection, I am currently playing around with Quandl, Quantopian, and Yahoo Finance (via BeautifulSoup) to get data.
-Quantopian has the most comprehensive dataset, but it is trapped in the platform.

 #### ensure you **pip install requirements.txt** before running the code!